Loon (album)

 Loon is the debut studio album by American rapper Loon.
 It was released on October 21, 2003 via Bad Boy Records.
-Production was handled by Yogi,Ryan Leslie, Younglord, 7 Aurelius, Akon, Anthony "Scoe" Walker, Bink!, Buckwild, Conrad "Rad" Dimanche, D Nat the Natural, Fredwreck, Mario Winans, P. Diddy, Shaft, Scott Storch, Trackmasters, and Loon himself.
+Production was handled by Yogi, Ryan Leslie, Younglord, 7 Aurelius, then-unknown Akon, Anthony "Scoe" Walker, Bink!, Buckwild, Conrad "Rad" Dimanche, D Nat the Natural, Fredwreck, Mario Winans, P. Diddy, Shaft, Scott Storch, Trackmasters, and Loon himself.
 It features guest appearances from P. Diddy, Aaron Hall, Carl Thomas, Claudette Ortiz, Joe Hooker, Kelis, Mario Winans, Missy Elliott, Tammy Ruggeri, Trina and The Letter M.

-The album peaked at number 6 on the Billboard 200 and number 2 on the Top R&B/Hip-Hop Albums chart.
-The album sold 180,000 units in its first week.
+The album peaked at number six on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums chart.
+The album sold 80,000 units in its first week.
 "Down for Me", the single taken from the album, peaked at number 28 on the Hot R&B/Hip-Hop Singles & Tracks and number 14 on the Hot Rap Tracks.

+There's 3 remixes of the song "How You Want That".
+A (East Remix) featuring Black Rob, Jadakiss and Sheek Louch.
+A (South Remix) featuring 8ball and T.I. and a (West Remix) featuring E-40 and The Game.

 Critical reception

 AllMusic's Jason Birchmeier found the album overlong with its romantic hip-hop tracklist but gave credit to the production for being "always fresh, lively, and above all, poppy" concluding that Loon's debut "overall should please long time Bad Boy fans and anyone who relishes the label's refined style of lovers rap".
 Jon Caramanica from Rolling Stone criticized Loon's delivery for lacking variations in technique and lyrical content, and said that the deviation from R&B into "moral-laden narratives ("Story" and "Don't Wanna Die")" or "joke-poking ("This Ain't Funny")" is where his seduction works the most.